The consequences of high estrogen levels can be just as detrimental as those of low estrogen levels.

 One of the first steps to resolving the abnormal fluctuation and living an improved quality of life begins with understanding how the imbalance evolves.
 Continue reading through the following sections to learn more about elevated estrogen levels and its causes.

 About High Estrogen Levels

-Elevated estrogen is not to be confused with a condition known as estrogen dominance, which is a more permanent state of hormonal imbalance.
-This condition is common in women who are obese, diabetic, hypertensive, or those who take medication containing estrogen.
+First and foremost, elevated estrogen should not be confused with a condition known as estrogen dominance, a more permanent state of hormonal imbalance.
+The latter is fairly common in women who are obese, diabetic, hypertensive, or those who take estrogen-containing medications.

-It is acceptable for monthly estrogen levels to range from 30 - 400 pg/mL throughout a woman's life, depending upon menstrual cycle stage and her age.
+It is acceptable for monthly estrogen levels to range from 30 – 400 pg/mL throughout a woman's life, depending upon where she is in her menstrual cycle and her age.
 Nevertheless, periods of deviation are inevitable, and these abnormal variations can be caused by a variety of factors.

 Causes of High Estrogen Levels